Promoting Open Family Communication

 Workshops are available in a stand-alone session or in a series of four to six sessions.
-These programs can be held in your home, at your child's school, at a PTA meeting or other community-based venue.
+These programs can be held in your home, at your child's school, at a PTA meeting or other community-based venue, and can be facilitated in English and Spanish.
 We also provide parents with take-home kits containing background information, tips and additional resources on sex, sexuality and other topics that are sometimes difficult for parents and caregivers to talk about with their kids.

 - Answer questions as they arise